ccsherrod/BlueFire-API-for-Xamarin/README.md

 Requirements for using the API are:
 	<ul><li> Visual Studio 2015 or greater.</ul>
 	<ul><li> A BlueFire Data Adapter.
 You can purchase an adapter from Amazon or the BlueFire store.</ul>

-To build the demo, follow these steps:
-    <ul><li> Replace missing References (Android, iOS, UWP) with their Library counterparts (BlueFire.Android, BlueFire.iOS, BlueFire.UWP).
 	<li> For Android apps, ensure you include the BlueFire code that is in the Demo.Android MainActivity.cs. </ul>

 Version 1:<ul>